birjotwaliagit/WALIA/README.md

 python3 generate.py INPUT.txt
 ```

-The script will parse the text, request corrections from GPT-4o, fill the placeholders in `template.json`, and output a file named like `case-study-client-name_GOOD_FILE.json` ready for import into Elementor.
+The script will parse the text, request corrections from GPT-4o, fill a built-in Elementor template, and output a file named like `case-study-client-name_GOOD_FILE.json` ready for import into Elementor.

 ## Web Interface
 Run the small Flask server and open your browser to `http://localhost:5000`: